Gemma 4 just dropped on Modular, Day Zero! Read More →

 Despite the completely different primitives, both NVIDIA and AMD TilePipeline expose the same acquire/release interface.
 The ring buffer logic above it is platform-agnostic.

-TileOp: The Compute Specialist
+TileOp: The Compute Driver

 TileOp encapsulates all matrix computation: loading operands from shared memory to registers (or TMEM), executing MMA/mfma instructions, and managing accumulator storage.

-NVIDIA SM100: TMEM-Based Accumulator
+NVIDIA Blackwell: TMEM-Based Accumulator

 mojo